lordmilko/PrtgAPI/README.md

 var client = new PrtgClient("prtg.mycoolsite.com", "username", "password");
 ```

-When a `PrtgClient` is created, it will immediately attempt to retrieve your user's passhash (an alternative to using a password) from your PRTG Server.
+When a `PrtgClient` is created, it will immediately attempt to retrieve your account's passhash (an alternative to using a password) from your PRTG Server.
 For added security, your PassHash is then used for all future PRTG Requests made during the life of your program.

 For further security, you are able to use your passhash to `PrtgClient` instead of using your password.
-Simply create a breakpoint after the `PrtgClient` constructor call has executed, copy your passhash out of your `request` object's private `passhash` property then tell the constructor to use the passhash instead.
+Simply create a breakpoint after the `PrtgClient` constructor call has executed, copy your passhash out of your `client` object's `PassHash` property then tell the constructor to use the passhash instead.

 ```c#
 var client = new PrtgClient("prtg.mycoolsite.com", "username", "1234567890", AuthMode.PassHash);